Exploration-Lab/Shapes-of-Emotion/README.md

 ## Shapes of Emotions: Multimodal Emotion Recognition in Conversations viaEmotion Shifts

+The repository contains the full codebase of experiments and results of the paper "Shapes of Emotions: Multimodal Emotion Recognition in Conversations viaEmotion Shifts"

+If you use the models proposed in the paper, please cite the paper (citation given below).

+# Models and Code

 A step by step series of examples that tell you how to get the code running

 Unzip the file